-This proposal will modify the following sections of the Residential Alternative Calculation Method (ACM) Reference Manual as shown below.
+This proposal modifies the sections of the Residential Alternative Calculation Method (ACM) Reference Manual as shown below.
 See Section 7.3 of this report for the detailed proposed revisions to the text of the ACM Reference Manual.

 SECTION 2 - The Proposed Design and Standard Design